BlackDeath12/Cse15l-Lab-Reports/index.md

 cd {directory}: change your current working directory for a different one.

+cd ..: will go back one directory, e.g. /home/kitchen/door will go to /home/kitchen after running cd ..

 cd ~: go to the main directory.

 ls: list the files inside the working directory.